-The Interior’s precipitation is that of a desert
+The Interior’s annual precipitation total is that of a desert

 From an ecological and climate point of view Interior Alaska is a cold desert due to its low annual precipitation.
 In Fairbanks, for instance, accumulated precipitation amounts on 30-year mean about 11.3 inches (287 mm), of which most falls as snow during the about 6 to 7 months of the cold season (mid September to mid May).
 For comparison, the 30-year average annual precipitation of Cologne, Germany (50°56′N 6°57′E), Marrakesh, Morocco Sahara desert (31°37’N, 8°1’W, 1529 ft, 466 m) and Moab, Utah desert amount about 33.02 inches (838.6 mm), 11.1 inches (281.3 mm) and 9.02 inches (229 mm), respectively.